Windows OS Hub

 • Linux

-Checking Active TCP/IP Connections on Windows with PowerShell
+Check Active TCP/IP Connections on Windows with PowerShell

-Try to run the Get-NetTCPConnection command without any options.
+Run the Get-NetTCPConnection command without any arguments.

 Get-NetTCPConnection cmdlet: list current TCP connections